Please refer to the online documentation with

 Nonetheless, I try not to make any promises regarding MithrilDB until release.

 Contrary to MithrilDB, libmdbx will forever free and open source.
 Moreover with high-quality support whenever possible.
 Tu deviens responsable pour toujours de ce que tu as apprivois.
-So we will continue to comply with the original open license and the principles of constructive cooperation, in spite of outright Github sabotage and sanctions.
+So I will continue to comply with the original open license and the principles of constructive cooperation, in spite of outright Github sabotage and sanctions.
 I will also try to keep (not drop) Windows support, despite it is an unused obsolete technology for us.

 $ objdump -f -h -j .text libmdbx.so